ethan-cheong/ethan-cheong.github.io/README.md

 1. Taking fast math notes with vim
 2. Macroeconomic/microeconomic modelling
 3. Interactively visualizing UK Crime rates with Dash
 4. Something to do with chemistry?
+Mapping spectra to molecules paper (Which uses CNNs)

 To fix: